Coronary artery disease

 Angioplasty and Stenting (Percutaneous Coronary Intervention)

-Angioplasty, also called percutaneous coronary intervention (PCI), involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.
+Angioplasty, also called PCI, involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.

-Recuperation and Complications.
-Angioplasty is less invasive than bypass surgery, requiring only one night in the hospital.
+Angioplasty is less invasive than bypass surgery, usually requiring only one night in the hospital.
 Recuperation takes about a week.
-Chest pain after the procedure is very common and usually due to problems other than ischemia.
+Chest pain after the procedure is common and usually due to problems other than ischemia.
 Mild chest pain is even more common when a stent is used, possibly because the artery is stretched.

 In a traditional CABG procedure: